 5 The README file

-Bioconductor does not require README
+Bioconductor does not require README files in packages but they

 are often useful for newcomers, especially when a package is developed